Democrats and Good Government Advocates Call for National Popular Vote to Elect the President

 “It is critically important that we honor the will of the American people and the will of Connecticut’s citizens and create a system that elects a president that is the winner of the national popular vote,” said Senate Majority Leader Bob Duff (D-Norwalk).
 “By joining the National Popular Vote Interstate Compact, we can move our nation one step closer to truly honoring the will of the voters.”

-“This is an issue that has been important to many people in our state for quite a long time, and perhaps the recent presidential election has raised the tenor of this issue, but it still has been an important issue, not just in our state but across the country,” said state Senator Gary Winfield (D-New Haven), who is Co-Chairman of the Government Administration and Elections Committee that is hold a public hearing today on the National Popular Vote bills.
+Senator Gary Winfield (D-New Haven), co-chair of the Government Administration & Elections Committee that is holding a public hearing today on the National Popular Vote bills, said changing the Electoral College system at the state level has been discussed long before the latest presidential election.
+“This is an issue that has been important to many people in our state for quite a long time, and perhaps the recent presidential election has raised the tenor of this issue, but it still has been an important issue, not just in our state but across the country,” said Winfield.
 “The Electoral College was designed to give people in small states power that they didn’t have.
 It was designed in some ways to give power to small states that owned slaves.
 It’s the reason why we had presidents that came from Virginia for a very long time.
 So for a person like me, this has been an issue that is particularly important, because it has something to do with a part of our history that I think we have done a lot to move away from.
 I think what Connecticut is looking to do with the national popular vote closes that loop.
 So let’s not think of this as just a response to the presidential election that we had, but as dealing with some parts of our history that are particularly important.”

 “Since last November’s election, my office has received scores of emails from constituents in support of electing our president by national popular vote,” said state Senator Mae Flexer (D-Danielson).
 “I agree with them, and I believe strongly that we need to move beyond the antiquated and unfair Electoral College system and entrust the election of our president to our people.
 Every vote in this country should have equal weight.
 The Electoral College is a relic of a bygone era, and we need to change that.”